viur-framework/viur-docs/source/intro.rst

 or other kinds of specialized web-application software.

 ViUR helps to manage any kind of information.
-It comes with a set of four pre-defined application types which can be used to build modules for any desired tasks.
+It comes with a set of four pre-defined prototypes which can be used to build modules for any desired tasks.
 Pre-defined modules can easily be adapted for particular goals.
 New modules are simply created or extended from other ones.
 Data structures can be defined, extended and changed